-At the Sentry: prompt, type set outlet name, followed by the absolute outlet name and a descriptive name of up to 24 alphanumeric and other typeable characters (ASCII 33 to 126 decimal - spaces are not allowed).
+At the Sentry: prompt, type set outlet name, followed by the absolute outlet name and a descriptive name of up to 24 alphanumeric and other typeable characters (ASCII 33 to 126 decimal - spaces and colon characters are not allowed).
 Outlet names are not case sensitive.
 Press Enter.

-The following command adds the descriptive name DataServer_1 to outlet .a1:
+The following command adds the descriptive name DataServer\1 to outlet .a1: